NxPKG/khulnasoft-docs/content/web3/ipfs-gateway/troubleshooting.md

 ## Generic IPFS

-IPFS is still a developing protocol and content is often unavailable or slow to load for reasons outside of Cloudflare's control.
+IPFS is still a developing protocol and content is often unavailable or slow to load for reasons outside of Khulnasoft's control.
 Usually, this happens for one of the following reasons.

 ### The content was uploaded to a free/anonymous pinning service.